fedimint/fedimint.org/docs/GettingStarted/03-What-is-a-Fedimint.md

 We assume no specific technical knowledge in order for Fedimint users to send and receive Bitcoin through the Fedimint model.
 Our initial usecase for Fedimint is as an extremely private, federated custodial wallet.

 - **Account & Onboard:** Users must ensure they are happy with the reputation of the guardians for the chosen Fedimint, then they would simply scan a QR code to connect an account.
-- **Custody & Redemption:** Users can submit a request to deposit bitcoin, "pegging in", in exchange for fm-BTC eCash tokens or use the fm-BTC eCash tokens in their wallet in order to redeem on-chain bitcoin (note: users could also transfer out to themselves via the LN Gateway)
+- **Custody & Redemption:** Users can submit a request to deposit bitcoin, "pegging in", in exchange for fm-BTC eCash notes or use the fm-BTC eCash notes in their wallet in order to redeem on-chain bitcoin (note: users could also transfer out to themselves via the LN Gateway)
 - **Backup & Recovery:** The user will encrypt and shard their data to be backed up to the federation by their wallet application.
 - **Transaction Processing:** The user could submit transactions that transfer fm-BTC to other users.
 Alternatively the user can redeem transfered fm-BTC for newly issued fm-BTC, settling a paid transaction ([see how do FM transactions work?](How-FM-Transactions-Work)).
 - **LN Gateway:** As an alternative to transacting inside the Fedimint, a user can create contracts (enforced by the Fedimint consensus) that will pay the lightning gateway persona to pay LN invoices on their behalf or generate lightning invoices to be paid.